fish-afk/University-Idea-Collection-System/README.md

 # UoG Group project for Enterprise web software development

-## Idea collection system for a university
+## Idea collection system for a university.

 Any documentation related to the system will be found in the current folder.
 The system itself will be found in the "Idea_collection_system" folder.